Longcando/longcando/README.md

 This project develops a nonlinear factor modelling framework for reduced-rank matrix-valued time series.
 The work is motivated by macroeconomic datasets with rich cross-country and cross-variable structure, where preserving the matrix form can improve interpretation and forecasting performance.
 I am particularly interested in applications to multinational forecasting and scenario analysis.

+#### DeepTMAR: LSTM for Time-varying Matrix Autoregression Models

+**Author:** Longcan Li
+**Status:** Working paper
+**Fields:** Deep learning, matrix-valued time series, time-varying parameter models, forecasting

+In this paper, I develop a long short-term memory (LSTM) deep learning method for estimating time-varying parameter matrix autoregression models.
+While econometric models explain relationships through theory and assumptions, LSTMs learn these relationships from data, offering greater adaptability and often stronger predictive accuracy in complex time-series environments.
+I use the algorithm of Ansley and Kohn (1986) to map the network output to causal coefficient matrices.

+In an application to European energy price data, the integrated DeepTVPMAR model performs competitively with, or better than, benchmarks including fixed-parameter VAR, kernel TV-VAR (QBLL), and existing deep learning baselines such as DeepAR and DeepState.
+Performance is evaluated using both point forecast accuracy, including MSE and MAPE, and interval forecast metrics.

 ### Non-econometric Research

 #### Exposure to Manosphere Rhetoric Shapes Support for Gender Equality Policies